 We've always taken the greenness of bike transport as a given.
 But if you're just getting started — or perhaps trying to convince an employer that bicycle commuting is a good thing — we've rounded up a dozen reasons to leave that car in the driveway and start covering pavement on two wheels.
 Let's ride!

-So there are 12 reasons to dust-off that bicycle in your garage in time for Bike to Work Day (the third Friday in May).
-Can you think of others?
-Leave a comment below.
+So there are some great reasons to dust off that bicycle in your garage in time for Bike to Work Day (the third Friday in May) or any time of year.

 Copyright Lighter Footstep 2009.